pinobatch/pently/docs/pentlyas.md

   progress through an envelope, too fast for rhythmic significance.
   Like other NES music engines, Pently counts frames based on the vertical retrace of the picture generator.
-An NTSC PPU produces 60.1 frames per second, which usually ends up assigning three to ten frames per row depending on the tempo and scale.
+An NTSC PPU produces 60.1 frames per second, and a PAL PPU produces 50.0 frames per second.
+This usually ends up assigning three to ten frames per row depending on the tempo and scale.
+* HOPO: Instantaneous change in a note's pitch.
+(After guitar techniques called "hammer-on" and "pull-off" that produce this.)
 * Illusory continuity: The tendency of the human auditory system to fill in gaps in a continuous tone when these gaps coincide with another sufficiently loud tone or noise.